 Students in the GSAS program have the unique opportunity to work alongside faculty who share years of combined experience in the game design industry.
 The faculty bring to the program a diverse range of research interests, including computer science, artificial intelligence, interactive art, and serious games.

-Associate Professor & Graduate Program Director, Arts
+Professor & Graduate Program Director, Arts

 Shawn Lawson is a computational artist and researcher creating the computational sublime.
 Performing under the pseudonym Obi-Wan Codenobi, he live-codes real-time computer graphics with his open source software, The Force.
 Lawson’s other work explores with a range of technology: stereoscopy, camera vision, touch screens, game controllers, hand-held devices, random number generators; and output formats: print, sculpture, mobile apps, instruction sets, animation, and interactive.